libjared/fromage/README.md

 **Build**: Encrypted secrets are copied to the Nix store.

-**Pre-activation**: Before activating the profile, Home-manager verifies the secrets can be decrypted with the provided identity.
-Additionally, it verifies that no secret file will conflict with an existing file.
+**Pre-writeBoundary**: Before activating the profile, home-manager verifies the secrets can be decrypted with the provided identity.
+Additionally, it verifies that no secret file conflicts with a file that home-manager already manages.

-**Post-activation**: After home-manager activates the rest of the profile, it decrypts all secrets and writes them to `~/.local/share/fromage/`.
-Secret files are removed and decrypted each time a generation with them is activated.
+**Post-writeBoundary**: After home-manager activates the rest of the profile, it decrypts all secrets and writes them to `~/.local/share/fromage/`.
+Secret files are re-decrypted each time a generation with this module is activated.

-**Runtime**: Secrets remain unencrypted in your home directory.
+**Runtime**: Secrets remain unencrypted in that directory.

 ## Roadmap